alytheanalyst/HoneyPotLab/README.md

 ## Walk Through

-### Step 1: [Step Title]
+### Step 1: Creating the Virtual Machine (The Honeypot)
 **Description:**
-The next step in the process, after creating a free azure account, is the create and configure our Windows 10 virtual machine!
+The first step in the process, after creating a free azure account, is the create and configure our Windows 10 virtual machine!
 It's important to give it an administrator user and password you'll remember.

 **Image:**
 ![Creating The VM](images/windows10.png)